cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 the NDT platform will provide the data for NDT-based applications and network designers to achieve greater simplification, automation, resilience testing ("what-if" scenarios), and full life-cycle operation and infrastructure maintenance.

+This document is a product of the Network Management Research Group (NMRG) of the Internet Research Task Force (IRTF).
+This document reflects the consensus of the research group and was discussed and presented multiple times, each time receiving positive feedback and no objections.
+It is not a candidate for any level of Internet Standard and is published for informational purposes.

 # Terminology